Ioannis Sgouropoulos

 Ioánnis Yiánnis Sgourópoulos (born 8 May 2000) is a Greek table tennis player.

 Biography

 Ioannis Sgouropoulos discovered table tennis through his father.
 He played football when he was younger but gave up at 10 or 11 to become a professional table tennis player.

 He won two consecutive European youth table tennis championships in 2017 and 2018.
 He also won two gold medals at the European U-21 table tennis championships in men's singles event.

-He had problems with being overweight which forced him to reduce it.
-It is sponsored by the brand Donic.